 Clothing made from caribou skins is the warmest for northern winters.
 Caribou skin is made into:

 - wind pants

 A skin is often used as the roof of an igloo.
-Caribou meat is primary component in the Inuit diet.
+Caribou meat is primary component to the Inuit diet.
 Caribou meat is made into stews, steaks, roast, sausage and jerky.
-Even the hoof of a caribou is made into a delicacy enjoyed by many Inuit.
+Even the hoof of a caribou is made into a delicacy enjoyed by Inuit.
 The sinew from the back of the caribou can be used for sewing.
 Bones and antlers are used to make tools.
 Large bones can be used as shovels.
 Antlers can also be used to make carvings.
 Caribou teeth are often used for ornamentation.

 Arctic Bird Watching Tours:

 The Chesterfield Inlet area is home to a large variety of birds.
-This is a nesting/migration area for:
+This is a nesting/ migration area for: